-BEFORE THE OFFICE OF ADMINISTRATIVE HEARINGS STATE OF CALIFORNIA and

-In the Matter of:
+BEFORE THE OFFICE OF ADMINISTRATIVE HEARINGS STATE OF CALIFORNIA In the Matter of:

 CLAIMANT

+and

 INLAND REGIONAL CENTER, Service Agency

-DDS No. CS0017474
+DDS No. CS0017475

-OAH No. 2024060075
+OAH No. 2024060077

 DECISION

 Abraham M. Levy, Administrative Law Judge, Office of Administrative Hearings (OAH), State of California, heard this matter on August 12, 2024, in San Bernardino, California.

 Claimant's mother represented claimant, who was not present.

 Keri Neal, Fair Hearings Representative, Inland Regional Center (IRC), represented the service agency.
 Oral and documentary evidence was received.
 The record was closed, and the matter submitted for decision on August 12, 2024.
-This matter was consolidated for hearing with DDS No. CS0017475, OAH No. 2024060077, which is an appeal request for claimant's sibling.
+This matter was consolidated for hearing with DDS No. CS0017474, OAH No. 2024060075, which is an appeal request for claimant's sibling.
 Separate decisions are issued for this consolidated hearing.

-ISSUE

-Is IRC required to fund treatment through the Brain Balance Program?
+ISSUE Is IRC required to fund treatment through the Brain Balance Program?

-FACTUAL FINDINGS

-Background and Jurisdiction

-1. Claimant is 11 years old and is eligible for IRC services under the Autism Spectrum Disorder (ASD) category.
-At his school, he receives speech therapy, behavioral therapy, and has a 1:1 aide for patience and socialization.
-He is receiving 283 hours per month of In-Home Supportive Services.
-He receives behavioral therapy through Easter Seals.
-IRC funds 68 hours of preferred provider respite for claimant.
-IRC recently authorized pharmacology and nutrition consults for him.1

-2. Claimant is asking IRC to fund services through the Brain Balance in Redlands (Brain Balance) to help ameliorate claimant's problem behaviors.
-In claimant's most recent Individual Program Plan, his mother reported that he engages in disruptive social behaviors and outbursts daily that require intervention.

-1 On June 4, 2024, OAH issued an order consolidating the hearing for claimant's appeal with the appeal of his brother, OAH Case Number 2024060077.
-Both appeals involve the same factual and legal matters.

-3. Brain Balance offers multi-modality treatments for children and young people with ASD, Attention Deficit Hyperactivity Disorder (ADHD), Tourette's syndrome, dyslexia, and related disorders.
+FACTUAL FINDINGS Background and Jurisdiction - 1.
+Claimant is 7 years old and is eligible for IRC services under the Autism Spectrum Disorder (ASD) category.
+At his school claimant receives speech therapy, behavioral therapy, and has a 1:1 aide for eloping.
+He also receives 120 hours of In-Home Supportive Services.
+Claimant has been approved for behavioral therapy through Easter Seals.
+IRC funds 68 hours of preferred provider respite.
+IRC recently authorized a pharmacology consult and nutrition consultation for claimant.1 - 2.
+Claimant is asking IRC to fund services through Brain Balance in Redlands (Brain Balance) to help ameliorate claimant's problem behaviors.
+In claimant's most recent Individual Program Plan, his mother reported that he engages in disruptive 1 On June 4, 2024, OAH issued an order consolidating the hearing for claimant's appeal with the appeal of his brother, OAH Case Number 2024060077.
+Both appeals involve the same factual and legal matters. social behaviors multiple times per day.
+He will kick, punch, scream, hit, and throw objects within his reach. - 3.
+Brain Balance offers multi-modality treatments for children and young people with ASD, Attention Deficit Hyperactivity Disorder (ADHD), Tourette's syndrome, dyslexia, and related disorders.
 Brain Balance is not vendorized through IRC and has not applied to become an IRC vendor.
 The owner of the franchise, Donna Horn, who testified in this hearing, said she plans to start the vendorization process.
-Claimant submitted an invoice from Brain Balance for its services in the amount of \$32,604 for 156 sessions.

-4. On May 28, 2024, IRC received claimant's request to appeal IRC's denial to fund Brain Balance treatments.
+Claimant submitted an invoice from Brain Balance for its services in the amount of \$25,080 for 120 sessions. - 4.
+On May 28, 2024, IRC received claimant's request to appeal IRC's denial to fund Brain Balance treatments.
 IRC, on April 23, 2024, denied claimant's request on the basis that Brain Balance treatments are not evidence-based therapy, and regional centers are prohibited from purchasing experimental treatments, therapeutic services, or devices that have not been clinically determined or scientifically proven pursuant to Welfare and Institutions Code section 4648, subdivision (a)(17).
 In addition, IRC denied the request to fund Brain Balance because Brain Balance does not have a rate agreement or contract with IRC.

-Evidence Regarding Brain Balance Treatments

-BRAIN BALANCE'S PROGRAM

-5. Brain Balance Achievement Centers, L.L.C. franchises Brain Balance Centers around the country and in Southern California.
+Evidence Regarding Brain Balance Treatments BRAIN BALANCE'S PROGRAM 5.
+Brain Balance Achievement Centers, L.L.C. franchises Brain Balance Centers around the country and in Southern California.
 Brain Balance Centers, as its Franchise Disclosure Statement states, "offer an effective and replicable non-medical, non-pharmaceutical program designed to help children become more focused, improve their academic performance, and exhibit positive behavior, resulting in enhanced communication and social interaction skills."
 Brain Balance advertises its program as designed to help individuals with ADHD, dyslexia, Autism, Asperger's, Tourette's, and related disorders.
 Brain Balance's Franchise Disclosure Document states the following: